sebsebsebsebtimes4/SQL_Archived/README.md

 Where Store in ('1001','1008','1042','1043','1048','1067','1071','1088','1143','1144','1147','1161','1176','1183','1190','1191','1198','1364','1366','1802','1813','1815','1818','1827','1830','1846','1851','1868','1876','1881','1898') and CalendarDay between '2020-07-20' and '2020-11-22' group by Store,datepart(week, CalendarDay),
-      CASE
-       WHEN ProductClusterText in ('Blouses','Shirts') THEN 'Blouse_Shirt'
-       WHEN ProductClusterText in ('Dresses','Overalls','Skirts') THEN 'Dress'
+         CASE WHEN ProductClusterText in ('Blouses','Shirts') THEN 'Blouse_Shirt' WHEN ProductClusterText in ('Dresses','Overalls','Skirts') THEN 'Dress'
               WHEN ProductClusterText in ('Jackets Indoor/Blazer') THEN 'Indoor' WHEN ProductClusterText in ('Coats','Jackets Outdoor','Leather') THEN 'Outerwear' WHEN ProductClusterText in ('Pants Denim','Pants Knitted','Pants Woven') THEN 'Pant' WHEN ProductClusterText in ('Shorts') THEN 'Short'
               WHEN ProductClusterText in ('Suiting') THEN 'Suit'
               WHEN ProductClusterText in ('Sweaters','Sweatshirts') THEN 'Sweater'
               WHEN ProductClusterText in ('Poloshirts','T-Shirts') THEN 'T'
-       ELSE 'Lifestyle' end
+              ELSE 'Lifestyle'
+              End as 'PCluster'
 ```

 ### Set_Week_Year